-Financial advisors can explain things clearly and simplify choices when it comes to competing issues in life, like saving for retirement versus saving for college.
-An advisor can help you look at your finances in a unified, holistic way so you can achieve major milestones, such as starting a family, selling a business, planning for the future, and living a fulfilling life along the way.
-And studies show that having a balanced portfolio can lead to higher returns on your investments compared to working alone.1 When you’re looking for a financial advisor who is a good fit, consider asking the following questions.
+Financial professionals can explain things clearly and simplify choices when it comes to competing issues in life, like saving for retirement versus saving for college.
+A professional can help you look at your finances in a unified, holistic way so you can achieve major milestones, such as starting a family, selling a business, planning for the future, and living a fulfilling life along the way.
+And studies show that having a balanced portfolio can lead to higher returns on your investments compared to working alone.1 When you’re looking for a financial professional who is a good fit, consider asking the following questions:

 Financial progress tends to happen gradually, especially at the beginning.
-Ask if your advisor has a way to show you a live snapshot of everything going on in your life – from retirement savings to life insurance to savings accounts.
+Ask if your financial professional has a way to show you a live snapshot of everything going on in your life – from retirement savings to life insurance to savings accounts.

 Ask about the types of risks you may be taking on with certain products, how they could impact you – both positively and negatively – in the long term, and whether there are ways to guarantee more stability.

 6. What happens if my income or the market has ups and downs?

 Uncertainty about the possibility of illness or unemployment may be making you wary of committing to regular payments throughout life, e.g. a mortgage or a whole life insurance policy.
 Ask your financial professional to develop a plan to overcome potential stumbling blocks while reaching your key goals.
 When you’re reviewing your investments, be sure to discuss the potential for ups and downs in the market, and what the plan is to handle those downs

 7. Does the company you work for have a good track record?

 Feel free to ask about the past.
 Your financial institution’s history is important, as are their plans for the future.

 Whether you have a big portfolio or are just starting out, economic factors and life can change.
 Ask how often he or she will be in touch every year to help make sure you’re on track.